Manila in the Claws of Light: Production

 The film is based on a story, Sa mga Kuko ng Liwanag (lit.
 "In the Claws of Brightness'"), written by Edgardo Reyes.
 It was originally serialized in Liwayway magazine from 1966 to 1967, and was later published into a novel.

-The adaptation in to film originally started out life as a writing exercise.
+The adaptation into film originally started out life as a writing exercise.
 In 1970, Ateneo de Manila graduate Clodualdo del Mundo, Jr. re-enrolled in his alma mater to take a short course in film writing.
 There, he wrote Pepot Artista (a screenplay he would later revisit in the 2000s).
 Del Mundo finished his script for Pepot Artista, which was supposed to be a major assignment, by the middle of the semester; earlier than what was expected.
 His professor, Nestor Torre, requested him to make another screenplay as way of filling in the extra time.
 Because he had just written an original screenplay, Del Mundo tried his hand at adapting a literary source for a change.
 He chose Reyes' story, already a novel by then, as the subject for his next assignment.
 After turning in the spec script, Del Mundo completed his course and relocated to the United States to continue his studies at the University of Kansas in Lawrence, Kansas.

-Mike de Leon, grandson to Narcisa de Leon of LVN Pictures, has directed one short film and intended to expand his role in the film industry, namely as a producer.
+Mike De Leon, grandson to Narcisa de Leon of LVN Pictures, had directed one short film and intended to expand his role in the film industry, namely as a producer.
 De Leon had just put up a new production company, Cinema Artists, and was in the process of seeking out projects.
 Eventually, De Leon remembered of Del Mundo's trial adaptation.
 Having been friends since their days at Ateneo de Manila, De Leon contacted Del Mundo with the idea of producing the latter's spec script.
 Del Mundo, who just returned from his four-year course in Kansas, gave De Leon his blessing and agreed to further polish the screenplay.
 "It was the right time," Del Mundo recalls.

 Lino Brocka, who had just received acclaim for his previous work, Tinimbang Ka Ngunit Kulang, was approached by De Leon to direct the adaptation.
-Brocka took this as an opportunity to create a scathing commentary about the urban poverty amidst the Marcos dictatorship, and never hesitated to include his trademark homosexual theme in to the story.
-Brocka (a homosexual man himself) requested Del Mundo to rework on a few scenes to accommodate such approaches, which were never present in the original source.
-Other significant revisions were made, such as condensing the structure and adding more dramatic weight to the narrative.
-“Brocka understood the popular audience well," Del Mundo says.
+Brocka took this as an opportunity to create a commentary about urban poverty amidst the Marcos dictatorship and included homosexual themes not present in the original source.
+"Brocka understood the popular audience well," Del Mundo says.
 "He suggested additions to the screenplay [of The Claws of Light] to make it more commercial.
-It was fun working with him, although he was quite emotional.”
+It was fun working with him, although he was quite emotional."